wquinones/JiraIssueCounter/README.md

 This script uses basic authentication with your Jira API token.
 Make sure you have your Jira API token saved as an environment variable named `JIRA_API_TOKEN` before running the script.

-## Contributing

-We welcome contributions to the Jira Ticket Analyzer.
-Please open an issue or submit a pull request if you would like to contribute.

 ## License

-This project is licensed under the terms of the MIT license.
 This project is licensed under the terms of the MIT license.